 – A physical practice of yoga designed to align and calm the body, mind and spirit in preparation for meditation – a powerful tool for self transformation.
 It is relatively gentle, slow and great for beginners or students who prefer a more relaxed style of yoga practice.

 Offered on a weekend.
 This is for those who have never tried yoga and would like to ease and learn about it before jumping into a flow class.
 This is an informative class .
 Here we will teach about the types of yoga we offer , Surya Namaskars (Sun salutation A, B), modifications, use of props, injury prevention techniques, and yoga terminology.
 Brief review on chanting, meditation, and pranayama (breathing techniques).
 All questions are welcomed!

-Special Workshops TO BE ANNOUNCED include:
+- Special Workshops include:

 – Focusing on a particular body part (ex: hip openers, inversions, arm balance ,etc)